 5. Conversion Rate Optimization best practices

-Conversion Rate Optimization is a complex field of activities which implies great analytical skills, creativity, objectivity, and extensive theoretical knowledge.
+Conversion Rate Optimization is a complex field of activities that implies great analytical skills, creativity, objectivity, and extensive theoretical knowledge.

 You may not be a CRO specialist but this doesn’t mean you should give up.
 Therefore keep in mind a few of best practices: